optimal-codestyle/optimal-codestyle.github.io/choosing_style_en.md

 In practice, it is sometimes necessary to use names that are outside the suggested lengths.
 For example, when the name includes some standard naming of the group to which the given item belongs, as in `PreferencesViewController`.
 By having the meaningful, unique part of the name at the beginning, we can expect to recognize the unique part of the name on the first fixation, and at the same time, we do not need much effort to recognize the "common continuation".

-With rare exceptions, it doesn't make sense to use any prefixes in the names that describe some common characteristics (for example, type) or to distinguish between classes that are part of your application.
-Prefixes mask the meaningful part of the name, in their presence the position of the first fixation on the word during reading shifts to the left from the optimal one, they require some effort for additional analysis of the word.
-In some cases, they can change the value of the name (is `kBytesPerSec` is "kilobytes per second" or the constant `BytesPerSec`?).
+With rare exceptions, it doesn't make sense to use any abbreviated prefixes in the names that describe some common characteristics (for example, type) or to denoting classes that are part of your application.
+Prefixes mask the meaningful part of the name, in their presence the position of the first fixation on the word during reading shifts to the left from the optimal one, they require more mental effort for additional analysis of the identifier.
+In some cases, they can change the meaning of an identifier (is `kBytesPerSec` is "kilobytes per second" or the constant `BytesPerSec`?).

-Decorating class and function names only makes sense if you are developing a library in a language that lacks the notion of namespaces to limit their visibility.
+Decorating class and function names only makes sense if you are developing a library in a language that lacks the namespaces to limit their visibility.
 All entities defined within your application are at the top level of the namespace and generally do not need any prefixes to prevent name collisions.

 ### Spaces